 - Private: This allows you to privately publish a post on your blog.
 The private posts will be visible only to users who have editing privileges on your site.

 - Password Protected: This option takes your blog post out of public view and requires the user to enter a password in order to view it.
 After checking this, you are prompted to enter in the password and click ok to set it.

 c) Publish: The default is the date and time you created the new post/page.
 You can click on this date and time to change it.
 A small calendar will appear and you may change it to a later date and time OR an earlier date and time.

-e) Pending Review: Checking this will allow you to flag this post for review by another logged in user.
+e) Pending Review: Checking this will allow you to flag this post for review by another logged-in user.
 Within the list of posts, it will show Pending next to the title of the post.
-Once the post has been reviewed and is ok, the user then un-checks the Pending Review button and saves as a draft or publishes the post.
+Once the post has been reviewed and is ok, the user then un-checks the Pending Review button and saves it as a draft or publishes the post.

 f) Move to Trash: This allows you to delete your post.
 Deleted posts live under trash.
 You can always restore deleted posts, they will remain under trash for up to 30 days.